DotSlashNatalie/DistributedDeDupe/DistributedDeDupe/README.md

 - Has to support any service (Google Drive and FTP being 2 targeted ones)
 - Has to be self healing - in other words if it detects there is an issue - it alerts or attempts to repair
 - There may be an agent but it MUST be usable agentless (many pieces of software require many components requiring hours of configuration)
-- Has to be fast (that being said - obviously if data is stored externally your bandwidth will be the bottleneck)
+- Has to be fast (that being said - obviously if data is stored externally your bandwidth and external resource will be the bottleneck)
 - Data will be encrypted at rest
 - Any new version can be automatically upgraded without manual intervention